isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 ## tl;dr

 We need to decompose our system a little bit.
-Right now we have poorly defined integrations between different components
+Right now we have poorly defined integrations between different components.

 ## Problem Statement

+cellxgene as a system has grown in complexity, and the product roadmap calls for further features and scaling requirements.
+As part of that process parts of the original system design naturally become suboptimal.
+Below this is discussed in three parts: an overview of the current architecture, problems that exist today, and issues we'll need to address soon as the system grows.

 #### Current Architecture